Predictability and Surprise in Large Generative Models: Interventions to Encourage Beneficial Deployments

 \subsubsection{Improve knowledge about how to ‘red team’ models}

-As some of the challenges from these models stem from their open-ended nature, we should develop ways to more effectively explore the input and output space of their models, so as to discover harms prior to deployment.
+As some of the challenges from these models stem from their open-ended nature (perhaps compounded by smooth and abrupt capability scaling) we should develop ways to more effectively explore the input and output space of their models, so as to discover harms prior to deployment.
 We can model this on the ‘red team’ approach which is popular in the computer security industry and can be applied in an AI context \cite{avin_filling_2021, brundage_toward_2020}.
 This should take the form of both static benchmarks (for example, adversarial datasets to probe for weaknesses in computer vision systems \cite{hendrycks_natural_2021}), as well as continuous evaluation by humans carrying out multi-step interactions (e.g, conversations \cite{askell_general_2021, xu_bot-adversarial_2021}) with these models, as well as plans for how to update the models in response to what these evaluations find.

 \textbf{Implementation Path:} Model developers should invest in internal red teaming approaches for their models and seek to publish on the techniques, datasets, and policy choices they make when red teaming.
 This will facilitate more shared awareness about how to red team models.
 There may also be a commercial market that can be developed for ‘red teaming as a service’, though more community research into the area may be a prerequisite for this.
-AI developers may also wish to create \lq bug bounty\rq initiatives, where they give out prizes to people who can demonstrate repeatable ways of breaking a given AI system \cite{kenway_bug_2022}.
+AI developers may also wish to create \enquote*{bug bounty} initiatives, where they give out prizes to people who can demonstrate repeatable ways of breaking a given AI system \cite{kenway_bug_2022}.
 Finally, we should consider how to augment (or complement) manual red-teaming with automated methods \cite{perez_red_2022}.